Note: this is a revised edition of an article first published in 2011.

 “Her stomach… It was gone.”

-The Alien: The aliens run around, the Facehuggers do their thing, the Predator follows them and throws things at them periodically.
+The Alien: The aliens run around, the facehuggers do their thing, the Predator follows them and throws things at them periodically.
 That’s about it.
-And then there is the ‘Predalien’, which is neither Predator enough to be cool, or Alien enough to be scary.
+And then there is the so-called “Predalien”, which is neither Predator enough to be cool, or Alien enough to be scary.
 It just looks like what it is, an alien with dreadlocks.
-Dumb.
+Please stop now.

 2089 and two archaeologists lead a space mission to find humanity’s possible forerunners.
 Financed by Peter Weyland, of the Weyland Corporation, the crew of the Prometheus fall prey to an alien infestation, and the agendas of human and Engineer alike.

 “You don’t understand.
 You don’t know.
 This place isn’t what we thought it was.
 They aren’t what we thought they were.
 I was wrong.
 We were so wrong.
 We must leave.”

 38 years after bringing us the beginning of this franchise, Ridley Scott returns with a prequel set 30 years before the events of Alien.
 Perhaps scarred (as we all were) by the diminishing returns of the sequels, Scott wanted to inject something fresh into the series.
 In this regard he very much succeeds, but strangely his success is also his downfall.